-The Arkansas Trauma Rehabilitation Program (ATRP) was established through a memorandum of agreement between the Arkansas Department of Health (ADH) and the Arkansas Spinal Cord Commission (ASCC).
-Through educational and resource development initiatives, ATRP works to increase access to comprehensive, cutting-edge rehabilitation care and facilitate community reintegration for Arkansans who have sustained traumatic injuries.
+The Trauma Rehabilitation Resources Program (formerly ATRP) was established through a memorandum of agreement between the Arkansas Department of Health (ADH) and the UAMS Institute for Digital Health & Innovation (formerly Center for Distance Health) in cooperation with the Arkansas Spinal Cord Commission (ASCC).
+Through education and resource development initiatives, TRRP works to increase access to comprehensive, cutting-edge rehabilitation care and facilitate community reintegration for Arkansans who have sustained traumatic injuries.

 To enable every Arkansan who has sustained a disabling traumatic injury access to the comprehensive rehabilitation care he or she needs to seamlessly reintegrate into the community.